SamSamhuns/log_analyzer_with_llms_and_sql/README.md

 ## Testing

-Note: all the microservices must already be running with docker-compose.
+Note: all the microservices must already be running with docker compose.

 Install requirements: